Chattanooga-Digital-Dev/hubzilla/README.md

 ## Disclaimer

-This guide was developed with AI assistance and is provided "as-is" without warranty.
+This project was developed with AI assistance and is provided "as-is" without warranty.
 Please research any commands before running them.
 This code is in early development, may contain bugs, and is intended for local development and testing only. **Not for production use.**

 ## Prerequisites